Julie Rowe

-Julie Rowe is an author and a self-proclaimed clairvoyant.
+Julie Rowe is an American author and a self-proclaimed clairvoyant.
 She claims to have had a near-death experience in 2004, during which she also claims to have had visions pertaining to end-times events.
+Rowe published her account in a series of books.

+A longtime member of the Church of Jesus Christ of Latter-day Saints (LDS church) until 2019, Rowe notably appealed to a Mormon audience.
+In 2015, some Mormon circles responded to her words with fear because they interpreted her prediction that the world would end to mean (around) the September lunar eclipse, although she did not specifically state this date.
+The LDS Church responded by issuing a call for calm and stressing that it did not endorse the membership's understanding of this view.

-The LDS Church Education System placed Rowe's book A Greater Tomorrow on a list of spurious materials that was circulated to teachers of high-school seminaries and to college-age Institutes of Religion.
+The LDS Church Education System placed Rowe's book A Greater Tomorrow on a list of "spurious materials" that was circulated to teachers of high-school seminaries and to college-age Institutes of Religion.
 The list stated: